 Hub Group, Inc. ("we", "us" or "our") reports two distinct business segments, Hub and Mode.
 The Mode segment includes only the business we acquired on April 1, 2011.
 The Hub segment includes all businesses other than Mode.
 Hub Group (as opposed to just Hub), refers to the consolidated results for the whole company, including both the Mode and Hub segments.
-The results of operations of the Mode segment are included in our Consolidated Statements of Income for the entire years 2013 and 2012 and for the period April 1, 2011 to December 31, 2011.
 For the segment financial results, refer to Note 5 to the consolidated financial statements.

-We are the largest intermodal marketing company ("IMC") in the United States and a full service transportation provider offering intermodal, truck brokerage and logistics services.
+We are one of the largest intermodal marketing companies ("IMC") in the United States and a full service transportation provider offering intermodal, truck brokerage and logistics services.
 We operate through a nationwide network of operating centers and independent business owners.